-If you live in Asheville, North Carolina you know all about Helen’s Bridge.
+If you live in Asheville, North Carolina, you know all about Helen’s Bridge.
 You may also know the story of how it got its name.
 But if you don’t live in Asheville, you might want to plan a trip there in the future.
 Not only is it a vibrant place filled with fun activities, but it’s also a place where you can go on some pretty interesting ghost hunts.
 It’s been said that Helen’s Bridge has been haunted for nearly 100 years.
-Learn the story about Helen’s Bridge and the strange paranormal activity that is said to have happened here.
+Learn the story about Helen’s Bridge and the strange paranormal activity said to have happened here.

 Image source: https://assets.atlasobscura.com/media/W1siZiIsInVwbG9hZHMvcGxhY2VfaW1hZ2VzLzVhYmZmYzY1LTZmYzItNDU0OC1hYWMzLWFkNGVmYjI2MDhlOTAwMTY0OThhMmMxOWQxODRkOV9CMDYxNTEwMy1DRDlDLTQyOEEtQjcwOS0zMjUzMkM1MTYzMTQuanBlZyJdLFsicCIsInRodW1iIiwieDM5MD4iXSxbInAiLCJjb252ZXJ0IiwiLXF1YWxpdHkgODEgLWF1dG8tb3JpZW50Il1d/B0615103-CD9C-428A-B709-32532C516314.jpeg

 Helen’s Bridge was constructed in 1909.
 It was designed to connect the nearby Zealandia Mansion to the roadways connecting the rest of Asheville.
-The stone bridge was mentioned in Thomas Wolfe’s novel “Look Homeward Angel”.
+The stone bridge was mentioned in Thomas Wolfe’s novel “Look Homeward Angel.”
 The Zealandia mansion was occupied at the time by a local politician named John Evans Brown.
 He later sold the home to an Australian architect and scholar named Phillip S. Henry.

 Image source: https://www.gannett-cdn.com/-mm-/ff42ce61bcacd59e2cb5c2d9e7975d58cb9f9173/c=0-6-1023-584/local/-/media/2016/10/17/CarolinaGroup/Asheville/636123003639864477-zealandia.jpg?width=1600&height=800&fit=crop

-Those who have visited Asheville had often called Zelandia a “castle on the mountain”.
+Those who have visited Asheville had often called Zelandia a “castle on the mountain.”
 And it’s easy to see why that is.
 In 1977, Zelandia was listed in the National Register of Historic Places.
 Today, locals are maintaining and making sure that the Zelandia still stands strong in all of its majesty despite the threats of being torn down in the past.

 The Death of Helen

-Helen was a woman in her mid-30s who was said to have moved to Asheville in an effort to start a new chapter in her life.
+Helen was a woman in her mid-30s who was said to have moved to Asheville to start a new chapter in her life.
 Along with her was her infant daughter.
 While cooking, a large fire broke out very quickly.
 Helen rushed to her child’s room but failed to escape after passing out from smoke inhalation.
 While firefighters were able to resuscitate Helen, they were unable to do the same with the child.
 After waking up to the news of her child’s death, Helen’s heartbreaking downward spiral started.
 She battled severe depression for several weeks.
 The pain became too great to bear for Helen.
 It was later on when Helen decided to take a walk in the woods.
-Upon coming across the bridge near Zealandia Mansion and hung herself from one of the steel posts.
+Upon coming across the bridge near Zealandia Mansion, and hung herself from one of the steel posts.

 Rumored Alternative Stories

-While the story of Helen’s suicide may have been linked to the death of her child, it’s been said that there may have been an entirely different story that may have lead to her suicide.
+While the story of Helen’s suicide may have been linked to her child’s death, it’s been said that there may have been an entirely different story that may have led to her suicide.
 One such story was that Helen had been living at the Zealandia mansion for a time.
 Some say that she did indeed kill herself, but for a very different reason.
 It was said that she was having an affair with someone and was pregnant with his child.
 After being rejected by this mystery man, Helen was so distraught that she decided to end her life rather than give her child a chance to live.
 Whether Helen was married at the time or could not face the shame of being an unwed mother, her untimely death seems to be shrouded in mystery even to this day.